Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 In order to provide some cooling, install the fan on the Jetson using 4x M2.5x16 screws and 4x M2.5 nuts.

-### Step 5: Mount Jetson on Top Plate
+### Step 5: Mount Computer on Top Plate

 **Required Parts:**

-- 1x HEL-04-03004-00 / Base Plate for Jetson
+- 1x HEL-04-03004-00 / Base Plate
 - 4x DIN 7984 - M3 x 8 --- 6.5N / Screw M3x8

 ![Image](assembly_instructions/T2S5.png)

 Place the Base plate onto the Top Plate.
-Put the Jetson onto its base plate and attach both to the Top Plate using 4x M3x8 screws.
+Put the computer (Jetson Nano or Raspberry Pi 5) onto its base plate and attach both to the Top Plate using 4x M3x8 screws.

 ### Step 6: Mount Motor Controller